Northern Lights Lounge, the short answer

 Can children use the Aberdeen Northern Lights Lounge?

 Yes.
 Children aged 4 to 17 are £18 each.
 Babies under three are free.
 There is no minimum age above the under-three free band.
-A family of four with two school-age children is £108 for a three-hour visit.
+A family of four with two school-age children is £101.49 booked through us, against £108 at the airport, for a three-hour visit.

 What time does the Northern Lights Lounge open?